Bira/octopus-carnival/_posts/2021-06-15-demogorgon.md

 Demogorgon has existed in D&D since at least the days of AD&D 1st Edition.
-As I might have mentioned his _name_ got really popular due to the Stranger Things TV show, though I understand the monster there is a different creature from the two-headed mandrill from the actual game.
+As I might have mentioned his _name_ got really popular due to the Stranger Things TV show, though I understand the monster there is a different creature from the two-headed mandrill found in the actual game.

 ### The Lore